Maddix/AShip/README.md

 # Libraries Used

 - <a href="http://jquery.com">Jquery</a> - Cross-browser support
-- <a href="https://github.com/jquery/jquery-mousewheel/">Jquery-mousewheel</a> - Used to get mousewheel input
+- <a href="https://github.com/jquery/jquery-mousewheel/">Jquery-mousewheel</a> - Mousewheel input

 # Features
 - Animations